 What is CDN?
 Do I need it?

-I will keep the sophisticated system description really short.
+I’ll keep the sophisticated system description really short.
 CDN stands for Content Delivery Network.
-CDN is ‘mirroring’ the static content of your website around the world.
-It really speeds up the website loading time.
+A CDN ‘mirrors’ the static content of your website around the world, significantly speeding up website loading times.

-The speed loading is important for SEO and also for your audience.
-The last thing you want is when somebody says ‘It is so slooooow’.
-Also a slow website is really annoying.
-Nobody wants to wait.
-And you don’t want to lose your visitor, or potential client.
+Loading speed is important for SEO and also for your audience.
+The last thing you want is for somebody to say, ‘It’s so slooooow.’
+A slow website is really annoying; nobody wants to wait, and you don’t want to lose your visitor or potential client.

 I have tried many providers.
 Lots of them are really expensive.
-And instead of 30 dollars I don’t want pay more than 3 dollars.
-Currently the best choice is Amazon AWS Cloud Front (link).
+I use several years Amazon Cloudfront; it’s the best choice.
 The first 5 GB of transfer is free, then it is cheap.
-The negative thing is their administration console, it looks very complicated.
-If you want something simple, you can try KeyCDN.com (link) and you will also see their pricing there.
+The only negative aspect is their administration console; it appears quite complicated for the average person.

-I can set up a CDN service for my clients for a small fee.
+I can set up a CDN service for my clients for free.